Parents Who Host, Lose the Most

 The Parents Who Host, Lose the Most (PWH) public education campaign was initiated in April 2007 seeking to educate parents about Virginia underage drinking laws and facts associated with teen drinking.
 The campaign has been recognized yearly by a resolution issued by the Fairfax County Public Schools (FCPS) School Board and a proclamation issued by the Fairfax County Board of Supervisors.
 Fairfax County Public Schools (FCPS) School Board issued a 2014 resolution recognizing May as "Parents Who Host, Lose the Most" month in Fairfax County.

-The Unified Prevention Coalition of Fairfax County donated two PWH banners to each Fairfax County high school in 2012 to put up in sports stadiums and gyms with the phone number to call to report underage drinking parties.
-Thomas Jefferson High School for Science and Technology (TJHSST) sports a UPC-donated banner.
-The number is the non-emergency number of the Fairfax County Police Department, and calls are confidential.
-The number is 703-691-2131.
+The Unified Prevention Coalition of Fairfax County donated PWH banners to each Fairfax County high school in 2012 to put up in sports stadiums and gyms.
+The banners highlight the Fairfax County Police Department non-emergency phone number to call to report underage drinking parties.
+Calls can be anonymous.
+Replacement banners may be purchased from UPC.